 But if you shop a lot in the same categories, or want a nice sign-up bonus, other cards are an even better option:

-- Best Cashback Credit Card for a Huge Bonus ($500) With Waived Annual fee: Capital One® Savor® Cash Rewards Credit Card
+- Best Cashback Credit Card for a Huge Bonus ($300) With Waived Annual fee for first year: Capital One® Savor® Cash Rewards Credit Card

-- Cashback Credit Card With Biggest Bonus for No Annual Fee ($300 Bonus): Wells Fargo Propel American Express® Card
+- Cashback Credit Card With Biggest Bonus for No Annual Fee ($200 Bonus): Wells Fargo Propel American Express® card

 - Best Cashback Credit Card for US gas station and US supermarket purchases: Blue Cash Preferred® Card from American Express